 Newcastle University is reaping the benefits of a data integration programme based on open source technology, Talend Integration Suite, a weapon in this user’s arsenal.

 Popular smart-phone OS Google Android is in the news with the discovery of two new privilege escalation vulnerabilities.

 XSS vulnerability in Skype for the iOS may allow access to a user’s files including the iOS AddressBook, according to a security researcher.

 Sifting through dozens or hundreds of WCM systems can be a trial in patience.
 Get tips for selecting the right web content management system for your organization.

 In addition to bank fraud, the Russian cybercriminal also stole credentials from users of Facebook, Yahoo, Google, eBay, Amazon, Twitter, PayPal and Skype.

 With the International Monetary Fund warning that the global economy is in a difficult position the temptation to slide into doom and gloom could be overpowering but Oracle has indicated that IT spending is holding up.
-The software giant has indicated that its next set of results following its firs

 Does IT really need two new network virtualization standards?
 Experts see a land-grab attempt by virtualization vendors looking to control the next wave of infrastructure abstraction.